 So far, the smaller stages feel like they’re gaining a lot of ground around the music fans, and we can’t really say otherwise either, at least for ourselves.
 After checking out the old-school cyberpunk outfit Ministry, we realized several performances on the main stage have close to no energy, either because of the lack of proximity with that crowd or the absence of life force in the sound, even admitting that hearing classics like “Just One Fix” and the new track “Antifa” by the band certainly stirred something inside us, we still can’t feel compelled by the presence and performance.

-Gallery with Red Fang and Ministry
+Red Fang and Ministry

 With a need to do some justice after the disappointment in the main stage, we separately search for a new solution with the 19:40 slot.
 Behemoth, Cryptopsy and Baroness playing simultaneously.
 While one-half of the team was elevated by the ritualistic cement sound of the polish band in the Main Stage II, the other one split between listening to the experimental, fun and colorful, even if seemingly uninspired, Baroness and the Canadian veterans showcasing a disappointing performance of None So Vile.